 “If we Republicans choose Donald Trump as our nominee, the prospects for a safe and prosperous future are greatly diminished,” the former Massachusetts governor warned last week.

 He is right.
-But that hasn’t stopped some on the right from supporting a man who lacks any and all qualities a serious presidential candidate — or any serious person for that matter — ought to have.
+But that hasn’t stopped some on the right from supporting a man who lacks any and all qualities a serious presidential candidate (or any serious person) must have.